monhi/cpplogger/README.md

 ## Screenshots

 In the following image you can see both the console output and plog.log file contents.
-A log command will be shown on both console and log file.
+A log record will be shown on both console and log file.

  <img src="https://github.com/monhi/cpplogger/blob/main/image.png" width="405">